blackcodherbootcamp/setup-guide/README.md

 [Click on this link](https://nodejs.org/en/download/) and choose the installer appropriate for your computer (windows or mac).
 Follow the instructions the installer gives.

+---

 ## Visual Studio Code

 Visual Studio Code (VS code) is a source code editor made by Microsoft.
 It will enable us to write code and can identify errors in the code, and make suggestions.

-You will use it to write all your code
+You will use it to write all your code.

 ### How to install VS Code